 Click the links below to jump to the relevant section:

-We recently started a series on TikTok in which we’re testing the hydration levels of different skincare products in a bid to find the best moisturisers, serums, toners and essences in the UK.
+We recently started a series on TikTok in a bid to find the best moisturisers, serums, toners and primers in the UK.

-We’re also taking requests from followers about what moisturisers, serums, essences and toners we should try next.
+We’re also taking requests from followers about what products we should try next.

-This skincare series is similar to the widescale foundation group test we started back in July and you can read more about that on our best foundation makeup page.
+This skincare series is similar to our widescale foundation group test and you can read more about that on our best foundation makeup page.

 This list is due to change and evolve as more tests are completed.
-These are the top 10 best moisturisers as of February 2023.
-You can see the full list of all products ranked on our spreadsheet, and we’ve also started listing the best serums and best toners separately here.
+These are the top 10 best moisturisers as of July 2024.
+You can see the full list of all products ranked on our spreadsheet, and we’ve also started listing the best serums, best toners, and best primers separately here.
+You can also discover our best moisturisers for oily skin and best moisturisers for dry skin here.

 £17.50 | Buy now (UK) | Buy now (US)